Davies, Barrell, Will, Lewellyn & Edwards, PLC Frequently Asked Questions

 Family Law Frequently Asked Questions

-Generally, you can file for a no-fault divorce if you have been living separate and apart from your spouse for the required period of time (six months if you and your spouse have signed a property settlement agreement and there are no children under 18; one year if there are minor children or you do not have a property settlement agreement).
+Generally, you can file for a no-fault divorce if you have been living separate and apart from your spouse for one year (six months if you and your spouse have signed a settlement agreement and there are no children under 18).

 Child support is based on a set of guidelines created by the Virginia legislature.
 The main factors taken into consideration for child support are (1) the gross monthly incomes of each parent, (2) the cost of child care required to enable a parent to work, and (3) the cost of providing health insurance for the child.
 If each parent has the child for more than ninety days per year, the amount of child support is typically reduced to reflect the additional expenses being paid by the parent who pays child support.